Submit support requests and browse self-service resources.

 Open Web Application Security Project (OWASP) compiles a list of API security risks every year.
 By preventing the top OWASP API security risks, you can protect your business.
 Understanding and mitigating these security risks is especially critical in the enterprise.

 The exponential growth of API usage in today’s digital world brings the risk of those APIs being vulnerable to attacks.
 Cyberattacks have become commonplace in today’s news, with multinational corporations making headlines for the wrong reasons due to a lack of API protection.

 These data breaches can bring fines, litigation, and — possibly worst of all — damage to your reputation.
 It only takes one data leak for your brand to suffer irreparable damage.
-That’s why a comprehensive policy and process for securing your APIs, and the promotional process through the API lifecycle itself, is paramount to protect against threats and attacks.

-Broken Object Level Authorization
+1. Broken Object Level API Authorization

 When authentication mechanisms are implemented incorrectly, attackers can compromise authentication tokens or exploit implementation flaws to assume the identity of another user.
 This compromises the security to that particular user, as well as the overall API security.

 Developers may expose all their object properties without taking into consideration these properties’ individual sensitivities.
 Instead, they rely on the clients for data filtering before displaying it to the user.